Design Guide

 Lockers That Do More Than Store

-The traditional locker was bulky, functional, and deliberately forgettable.
-A beige box against a beige wall.
+The traditional locker was bulky, functional, and forgettable.
 In the modern workplace, that's not good enough — and it's not necessary.

 HAMILTON designs lockers that guide office layout, divide open-plan spaces, showcase brand identity, integrate biophilic elements, and create genuine moments of delight for the people who use them every day.